 Does The Fund for Peace accept international candidates?

 Yes.
-Of course, international staff must have authorization to work (or at least intern) in the U.S. If a visa is required, The Fund for Peace is more than happy to assist you with the paperwork; however, unfortunately we are not able to cover the costs of visas or the visa application process.
-The costs of obtaining a visa can be expensive, at times upwards of US$1000.
+Of course, for in-person internships, international staff must have authorization to work (or at least intern) in the U.S. If a visa is required, The Fund for Peace is more than happy to assist you with the paperwork.
+Obtaining the proper visa may incur significant cost.
+However, many previous international interns who have had to pay for their visas believe it was money well-spent.
+Unfortunately, The Fund for Peace is not able to cover the costs of visas or the visa application process.

-Past and present interns have come from countries as diverse as Afghanistan, Australia, Belgium, Brazil, Canada, Croatia, D.R.
-Congo, France, Georgia, Germany, Ghana, Kyrgyzstan, Mexico, Mozambique, the Netherlands, New Zealand, Nigeria, Norway, Pakistan, Panama, Portugal, Russia, South Africa, Sweden, Switzerland, Turkey, and Trinidad & Tobago.
+Past and present interns have come from countries as diverse as Afghanistan, Australia, Belgium, Brazil, Cameroon, Canada, Colombia, Croatia, D.R.
+Congo, France, Georgia, Germany, Ghana, Ireland, Kyrgyzstan, Mexico, Mozambique, the Netherlands, New Zealand, Nigeria, Norway, Pakistan, Panama, Portugal, Russia, South Africa, Sweden, Switzerland, Turkey, Trinidad & Tobago, and the United Kingdom.

 Can interning with The Fund for Peace lead to a permanent position?

 Though the Fund for Peace is a small organization, a number of former interns have indeed gone on to become permanent staffers.
 That said, such a transition is far from guaranteed!
 Nevertheless, the Fund for Peace internship does provide unparalleled exposure to the NGO, think-tank and government communities in the U.S. and abroad.